-The Head of Centre will be required to confirm that the centre assessment grades, and the rank order of candidates are a true representation of candidate performance.
+The Head of Centre will be required to confirm that the centre assessment grades are a true representation of student performance.
 If the Head of Centre is unavailable to do this, it may be delegated to a Deputy.
 In reviewing these centre assessment grades, the Head of Centre should consider how the distribution of centre assessment grades compares with grades achieved by the centre in previous years.
 The Head of Centre will be required to submit a declaration confirming this when the centre assessment grades are submitted.
 The declaration should include details of the evidence that was used, and a justification if the distribution is significantly different from previous cohorts.